VikasSaxena2204/Vikassaxena2204/README.md

 <h1 align="center">👋 Hi there!
 I'm Vikas Saxena</h1>

 <p align="center">
-    A passionate front-end and full-stack developer with a love for coding and technology.
+    A passionate front-end and MERN full-stack developer with a love for coding and technology.
 I thrive on transforming ideas into reality through clean and efficient code.
 </p>

 ###  **<div align="center">💫 About Me</div>**